Hemamagam/Project-7-NLP-Project-for-Disaster-Tweet-Classification/README.md

 Resource Optimization: Optimize resource allocation and response strategies by prioritizing and addressing verified disaster alerts effectively.
 Public Safety: Contribute to public safety by facilitating rapid dissemination of accurate information during emergencies, thereby enhancing community resilience and preparedness.

+Data Exploration & Preparation:

+Use Python libraries like Pandas to understand the columns and data types.
+Visualize the distribution of classes
+Analyze the frequency of keywords and phrases associated with disaster tweets.
+Filter Disaster Tweet
+Tokenize and Count of word frequency
+Finding the special characters in the data set clean the text data
+Tokenize the text
+Remove stop words
+Lemmatization

+Feature Engineering and Model Selection

+Finding the word frequency
+TF-IDF- Term Frequency Inverse document frequency Exploring TF-IDF score
+Analyizing sentimental distribution in NLP using Textblob Viszulizing word frequency with Wordcloud of tweet Finding Possitive sentimental tweet & Negative Sentimental tweet